act-rules/act-rules.github.io/_rules/SC1-1-1-accessible-name-is-image-filename.md

 ### Applicability

 The rule applies to HTML `input` element with a [`type`](https://www.w3.org/TR/html/sec-forms.html#dom-htmlinputelement-type) of `image`, or `area` elements, or any HTML element with the semantic role of `img`, where the element is [included in the accessibility tree](#included-in-the-accessibility-tree) and has an [accessible name](#accessible-name) that is equivalent to the [filename](#filename) specified in the `src` attribute.

-**Note**: Difference in letter casing, and forward and trailing whitespace should be ignored.
+Difference in letter casing, and forward and trailing whitespace should be ignored.

 ### Expectation

-Each test target has an accessible name that serves an equivalent purposecan of the [non-text content](https://www.w3.org/TR/WCAG21/#dfn-non-text-content).
+Each test target has an accessible name that serves an equivalent purpose can of the [non-text content](https://www.w3.org/TR/WCAG21/#dfn-non-text-content).

 ## Assumptions